braze-inc/braze-docs/_docs/_home/generating_a_preview.md

 > Learn how to generate a local site preview, so you can see how your work would look on Braze Docs.

 {% alert tip %}
-Every time you push to the Braze Docs GitHub repository, a Braze-hosted site preview is automatically generated.
-While generating a local site preview is helpful while you work on new content, the Braze-hosted site preview is great for checking your work on mobile or collaborating with others.
+Every time you push to the Braze Docs GitHub repository, a Braze-hosted site preview is automatically generated, which is great for checking your work on mobile or collaborating with others.
 {% endalert %}

 ## Prerequisites

-To build the docs locally, you'll need to [set up your environment]({{site.baseurl}}/home/getting_started/setting_up_your_environment/).
+To generate a local site preview, you'll need to [set up your environment]({{site.baseurl}}/home/getting_started/setting_up_your_environment/).

 ## Generating the preview